Krokochik/polyphon-rs/README.md

 ## About
-It's the effective Rust implementation of phonetic Polyphon algorithm.
+It's an effective Rust implementation of phonetic Polyphon algorithm.

 Original paper: [«Polyphon: An Algorithm for Phonetic String Matching in Russian Language»](https://www.researchgate.net/publication/307477428_Polyphon_An_Algorithm_for_Phonetic_String_Matching_in_Russian_Language).